yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/txn_begin.md

 ## Synopsis

-Use the `BEGIN` statement to start a new transaction with the default (or given) isolation level.
+Use the `BEGIN` statement to start a transaction with the default (or given) isolation level.

 ## Syntax